Dr. A. Richard Grossman (1933-2014)

 Dr. A. Richard Grossman, a renowned plastic and reconstructive surgeon who four decades ago pioneered the comprehensive care of burn patients in Sherman Oaks and established what became the nation’s largest private burn-treatment center, has died.
 He was 81.

-The Dr. Richard Grossman Community Foundation was founded in December 2013 to serve local communities in Los Angeles and Ventura counties, The Foundation will be located at the offices of Morton Capital Management in Calabasas and expects to be fully operational by April 30, 2014.
+The Dr. Richard Grossman Community Foundation was founded in December 2013 to serve local communities in Los Angeles and Ventura counties, The Foundation will be located in Thousand Oaks, CA and expects to be fully operational by April 30, 2014.

 The Foundation plans to invest in local community groups and resources where its funds will have the greatest impact.
 Requests for Funding will be by invitation only, and all grants will be carefully monitored for efficacy.
 The Foundation made its first grant to the Boys and Girls Club of Conejo Valley in February 2014.